 Walks (and floats) on the wild side

 A boat tour through Honey Island Swamp is a must.
-Three swamp tour operators, Dr. Wagner’s, Pearl River Eco Tours and Cajun Encounters, offer trips of varying length in flat-bottomed, open-air boats that bring passengers close to the water and to alligators, resident and migratory birds, other animals that flourish in this beautiful yet mystical slice of Louisiana.
+Three swamp tour operators, Dr. Wagner’s and Cajun Encounters, offer trips of varying length in flat-bottomed, open-air boats that bring passengers close to the water and to alligators, resident and migratory birds, other animals that flourish in this beautiful yet mystical slice of Louisiana.
 Occasionally, a captain brings aboard a baby alligator (jaws taped shut), an unforgettable for both children and the young at heart.
 For an lively Louisiana experience, Cajun Encounters has a pavilion for post- or pre-swamp tour pig roasts or crawfish boils.

 Global Wildlife Center, a 900-acre animal attraction that’s described as Africa, in Louisiana, is home to thousands of animals from all around the world.
 Groups can go on safari in covered wagons pulled by a tractor and are able to feed and touch the animals.
 Global Wildlife Center also offers a gracious outdoor event space, with spacious pavilions overlooking a central pond and exotic animals graving as a beautiful backdrop.